Zile995/PinnacleRidge-Polaris-GPU-Passthrough/README.md

 * Make sure the directory name in ```/etc/libvirt/hooks/qemu.d/``` matches the name of the virtual machine.
 Rename win10 if necessary.

 * You will need to **examine and edit** the scripts.
   * You have to edit ```/etc/libvirt/hooks/cores.conf``` file.
 Edit each core variable, for systemd cpu pinning.
-The values ​​must match the values (vcpupin and emulatiorpin cores) ​​in the xml file.
+The values ​​must match the values (vcpupin and emulatiorpin cores) in the xml file.
 Also, edit masks.

   * You have to edit ```/etc/libvirt/hooks/kvm.conf``` file.
 Edit ```VIRSH_GPU_VIDEO``` and ```VIRSH_GPU_VIDEO``` variables.
 You can find VGA GPU and GPU HDMI Audio PCI IDs with ```lspci -k``` command:
     ```